sqids/sqids-elixir/README.md

 * ↔️ Generate IDs with a minimum length, making them more uniform
 * 🔤 Generate IDs with a custom alphabet
 * 👩‍💻 Available in [multiple programming languages](https://sqids.org)
-* 👯‍♀️ Every equally configured implementation produces the same IDs
+* 👯‍♀️ Equally configured implementations produce the same IDs
 * 🍻 Small library with a permissive license

 ## 🚀 Getting started

 The package can be installed by adding `sqids` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do